rstol/fp-p3/backend/README.md

 > !Important: After modifying the code of initial cluster computation the script has to be rerun again.
 Then commit the changed prerenderd clusters.

 ### Videos
-We store the prerendered videos in git.
+We store the prerendered videos in git version control to not need external volumes in production.
 To prerender the videos again run the script:

 ```python